 DLNA devices sometimes need a little 'tweaking' for them to play all possible supported media formats and for their extra features to be utilized.
 Renderer profiles take care of this.

 Serviio comes with a predefined set of profiles.
 If your device is not supported yet we encourage the users to try writing their own profile and submitting it back to us so that we can include it in a future release of Serviio.
 Look here for a short guide on how to add a new profile.

 You can select the appropriate profile on the Status tab.
 You will see a list of devices that were found on your network.
 If your device has been recognized and a proper profile has been determined you can start viewing your content.
-In other cases you might select a profile for the device found or you can manually add a device to the list in a case it has not been discovered at all.
+In other cases you might have to select a profile for the found device.

 All unrecognized devices will default to Generic DLNA profile.